 - Composting – Nature’s Recycling Guide from the Iowa Department of Natural Resources

 - “Don’t Bag It – Compost It” from Texas A&M AgriLife Extension

-- Waste Trac Education Team’s YouTube Channel has a video playlist about backyard composting!
+- Waste Trac Education Team’s YouTube Channel has video playlists about backyard composting and compost tea!

 Indoor Food Waste Composting with Red Worms – Vermicomposting

 Don’t have the space for a huge outdoor compost bin?
 Live in an apartment?
 You can still compost… with the help of wiggly worms!
 Vermicomposting (composting with Red Worms) is a fun, earth friendly way to minimize food waste from your kitchen and home office.
 Red worms are able turn organic waste into worm castings.
 These worm castings, combined with partially processed organic matter, form vermicompost.
 The finished vermicompost can be used as nature’s organic fertilizer for your house plants or shared with a gardening friend.

 Purchase a commercially made worm composting bin online or build your own homemade bin:

 - Create and Maintain an Indoor Worm Composting Bin from the U.S. Environmental Protection Agency

 - Vermicomposting 101 from the GRACE Communications Foundation.

 - Episodes about vermicomposting on Growing a Greener World on PBS